-PCO is accredited by the USDA under the National Organic Program and ISO Guide 65.
+PCO is accredited by the USDA under the National Organic Program.
 Organic products certified by PCO may be labeled and sold as organic in the United States, Canada, the European Union, and other countries that recognize USDA organic certification.

 In partnership with Gluten-Free Certification Organization, PCO also offers gluten-free audits, inspection and testing.

 Step 1 – APPLICATION: Order an application package by calling the PCO office or by completing the online form.
 Fill out the necessary forms and documents, and submit them to PCO for review with your application fee.
 A full breakdown of certification fees is also available on our website.

 Step 2 – REVIEW OF APPLICATION: Once PCO receives your complete application, we will perform an initial review to ensure your ability to comply with the NOP regulations.
 A report will be sent to you with the name of the assigned inspector and a description of specific points to be addressed during the inspection.